- News and Events

 Music Together classes help children learn tonal and rhythmic competence relatively early—sometimes by age three or four.
 While your child develops further physically, encourage them to explore rhythm instruments or strengthen singing and movement skills, which will be useful for future study, before selecting an instrument of focus.

-Instrumental lessons begin for three instruments at this age: Violin, Cello and Piano.
+Instrumental lessons begin for three instruments at this age: and .
 Composers wrote some of their most important artistic statement for these instruments, so starting early is always recommended.
 Increased finger dexterity, attention span and potential for music literacy makes these instruments an excellent choice for this age group.
 If your child isn’t quite ready to being an instrument, Music 2 is the perfect seque from early childhood music classes to private instruction, by offering basic music reading skills by playing the recorder.

 About Greenwich House